Sure Signs Of Dementia, According To Doctors

 A person with dementia may become lost in places that were previously familiar, like in their own neighborhood or on a frequently driven route.
 They may forget how they got there and how to return home.
 "Poor orientation to time, place, person or situation, and general confusion" are symptoms to look out for, says Scott Kaiser, MD, a board-certified geriatrician and director of geriatric cognitive health at Providence Saint John's Health Center in Santa Monica, California.

 Dementia may cause an affected person to have trouble walking or maintaining coordination or motor skills, says the CDC.
 They may have difficulty staying balanced or judging distance, tripping over things or dropping items more often.
-And to get through life at your healthiest, don't miss: This Supplement Can Raise Your Cancer Risk, Experts Say.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.